 It required me to be videotaped during a short sermon, 15 minutes or so.

 Most of the other pastors were from churches of 350-1500.
-Some were on television, some were in famous churches.
+Some were on television, some pastored famous churches.
 I was pastoring a church in the desert, one many have given up on.
 We would work 5 to 1 with some of the most famous preachers and christian communicators in the USA.
 My mentor was Juan Carlos Ortiz.
 If you’ve never heard him, in English or Spanish, you should.
 He is one of the most dynamic, deep preachers you will ever hear.
-He had the first mega church in his home country of Argentina, came to the USA and started a church for people speaking spanish at the Crystal Cathedral.
+He had the first megachurch in his home country of Argentina, came to the USA and started a church for people speaking Spanish at the Crystal Cathedral.

 As I watched him shred the first four pastors in my group, I became more and more fearful.
 I was very stiff, monotoned and tried to stuff 45 minutes into 15.
-I could anticipate every comment he would make, and already feeling overwhelmed by my “peers”, I was wondering if they advise wouldn’t have been similar to what I had heard before.
-That I wasn’t cut our (they said I didn’t have the gift ) to be a preacher.
+I could anticipate every comment he would make, and already feeling overwhelmed by my “peers”, I was wondering if his advice would be similar to what I had heard before.
+That I wasn’t cut our (some said I didn’t have the gift ) to be a preacher.

 That’s not what Juan Carlos did.
-After shredding (very politely constructively and with the skill and elan of a world class fencer ) the more renowned and skilled preacher, he focused on a 75 second portion of my message.
+After shredding (very politely constructively and with the skill and elan of a world class fencer ) the more renowned and skilled preachers, he focused only on a 75-second portion of my message.

 It is this communion that is what the life of a Christian is to be.
 It is how Jesus ministered to the blind man as well, taking him by the hand, and walking with Him.
 It is as St Josemarie talked of, where our problems, our anxieties, our fears, our sins are the very thing that drives us to God in the first place.
 There. everything becomes right.